TheSethRose/Time-Capsule/README.md

    pip install -r requirements.txt
    ```

-4. Configure settings in `config/config.py` according to your preferences.
+4. Configure settings in `config/config.json` according to your preferences.

 ## 🖥️ Usage

-Start the Time Capsule application:
+Start Time Capsule application:

 ```bash
 python main.py
 ```

+Use the interactive menu to manage plugins and start Time Capsule.

 Press `Ctrl+C` to stop the application.